 Send it to:

 Postboks 430, Alnabru

 When a person dies, their address is automatically deleted from the National Population Register.
-No tax return will therefore be sent out.
-If you still want us to send the deceased person's tax return/tax assessment notice, you must contact us.
+No tax return will therefore be sent out unless a contact person has been registered for the deceased in the National Population Register.
+If you want us to send the deceased person's tax assessment notice, you must contact us.

 Read more about the tax return for a deceased person.

 - hvorfor det er viktig at du sjekker, endrer og leverer skattemeldingen din